mikael-johnsson/converter/README.md

 - GBP
 - SEK

-As the converting values are hardcoded - no real time updates to currency values are made.
-The conversion is therefore an estimate.
+The currency conversion rates are updated every 30 minutes, some real time differences are possible.

 ## Technologies
 Technologies used are: